DYK? 1.5+ Million Veterans live with a disabling hearing loss, yet 70% report they don’t know how to navigate the VA to get help?

-Sound for Soldiers serves the hearing needs of our wounded and healing Soldiers, Marines, Airmen & women and Seamen & women.
-Our mission is to raise awareness of the detrimental psychological, social, and physical consequences of undiagnosed or untreated hearing loss in our returning combat veterans.
-Sound for Soldiers provides resources, testing, and assistance in the process of restoration.
+Our Hearoes Program serves the hearing needs of our wounded and healing Soldiers, Marines, Airmen & women, Seamen & women and First Responders.
+Our mission is to raise awareness of the detrimental psychological, social, and physical consequences of undiagnosed or untreated hearing loss in our returning combat veterans or to those who manage devastating crisis each day, such as our first responders.
+The Hearoes Tour provides resources, testing, and assistance in the process of restoration.
 We also provide education and promote awareness of the importance of hearing protection and general hearing health.

 Our Story By: Kevin Vernon